Five things we keep hearing from FMCG brand teams.

 Run identical cashback offers across multiple channels at the same time.
 Compare cost-per-verified-buyer per channel, side by side, for the next board, agency, or planning meeting.

-A short walkthrough of the cashback flow — what the shopper sees, what the brand sees, and the data that lands in your dashboard.
+A short walkthrough of the cashback flow: what the shopper sees, what the brand sees, and the data that lands in your dashboard.

 Any questions?
-Reply to this email or message us directly — we're happy to walk through specifics, talk through a use case for your brand, or jump on a quick call.
+Reply to this email or message us directly.
+We're happy to walk through specifics, talk through a use case for your brand, or jump on a quick call.

 The brand does.
 SeeGap acts as a data processor under your GDPR terms.
 Every record we collect on a verified buyer, every survey response, every consumer email captured at sign-up sits in your CRM, in your name.
 We don't sell it, share it, or use it to power any other brand's campaigns.